oqtane/oqtane.framework/README.md

 - If you want to submit pull requests make sure you install the [Github Extension For Visual Studio](https://visualstudio.github.com/).
 It is recommended you ignore any local changes you have made to the appsettings.json file before you submit a pull request.
 To automate this activity, open a command prompt and navigate to the /Oqtane.Server/ folder and enter the command "git update-index --skip-worktree appsettings.json"

+**Video Series**

+- If you are getting started with Oqtane, a [series of videos](https://www.youtube.com/watch?v=JPfUZPlRRCE&list=PLYhXmd7yV0elLNLfQwZBUlM7ZSMYPTZ_f) are available which explain how to install the product, interact with the user interface, and develop custom modules.

 # Roadmap
 This project is a work in progress and the schedule for implementing enhancements is dependent upon the availability of community members who are willing/able to assist.